repository-service-tuf/repository-service-tuf-api/docs/source/guide/Docker_README.md

 Redis Server DB number for repository settings.
 Default: 1

-This settings are shared to Repository Workers (``repository-service-tuf-worker``) to have dynamic configuration.
+These settings are shared with the repository workers (``repository-service-tuf-worker``) to have dynamic configuration.

 Important: It should use the same db id as used by RSTUF Workers.